AndreeaDan27/WebApp-PBI-Embedded/README.md

 Yes, you can embed your power bi report in your flask web application.
 There are two methods to achieve this -

-Embedding for your organization - Reference link Embedding for your customers - Reference link
-I will focus on the second method (it will require pro account):
+Embedding for your organization OR Embedding for your customers  ->[label](https://app.powerbi.com/embedsetup) I will focus on the second method (it will require pro account):

 Step 1: Register your power BI application here.
 Moreover, copy your application id.